google/gnxi/oc_config_validate/docs/testclasses.md

  *  **model**: Python binding class to check the reply against.
  *  *check_missing_model_paths*: If True, it asserts that all OC Model Leaf paths are in the received Updates.
 Defaults to False.

+####  `telemetry_once.CheckLeafsFromList`

+In addition to the default checks of the module, this test checks that the subscription responses have all expected update paths.

+The Update paths received in the Subscription reply are checked against the provided list of paths in the test.
+The Subscription reply must have all paths in the list.

+> This check does NOT check the type of the values returned.

+Args:
+ *  **xpaths**: List of gNMI paths to subscribe to.
+ *  **update_paths**: List of gNMI paths that the Subscription response must have.

 ### Module telemetry_sample